enovella/enovella.github.io/_posts/2017-04-31-android-owasp-crackmes-level-1.md

 * Android phone or emulator to run the crackme APK
 * Android decompiler of your preference to obtain Java code.
 (BytecodeViewer, Jadx-gui, JEB, JD-GUI,...)
-* Dynamic binary instrumentation of your preference (Xposed or Frida)
+* Dynamic binary instrumentation framework of your preference (Xposed or Frida)
 * Time and a bit of thinking